- Tailing the tiger

 Holiday extension - Half board

-Stay four nights at the locally rated 4-star Malla Hotel (4Q), in Kathmandu, capital of Nepal, on a half board basis.
+Stay four nights at the 4-star Malla Hotel (4Q), in Kathmandu, capital of Nepal, on a half board basis.
 Tour the highlights of the city, visit Bhaktapur, and enjoy a Nepali dinner with a cultural dance show on your last evening.
 There will also be a choice of optional excursions.